 The Trust has in place an unsecured revolving credit facility agreement with its bank that allows the Trust to call upon borrowings of up to £75 million.
-The facility was extended in April 2024 for one year and currently expires in May 2025, with an option to extend for a further year.
-There were no calls on the facility during the year (2023: none).
+The facility was extended in April 2024 for one year and an option to extend for a further year was exercised in November 2024 to extend the facility to May 2026.
+There were no calls on the facility during the year (2024: none).